 A faster way to test your changes is by using PowerShell or the Azure CLI to deploy your templates and see what happens.

-You might have noticed I’ve been doing quite a bit of stuff with ARM templates as of late.
+You might have noticed I’ve been doing quite a bitof stuffwith ARM templates as of late.
 ARM templates are THE way to go if you want to deploy your Azure environment in a professional and repeatable fashion.
 Most of the time these templates get deployed in your Release pipeline to the Test, Acceptance or Production environment.
 Of course, I’ve set this up for all of my professional projects along with my side projects.
+The thing is, when using the Hosted VS2017 build agent, it can take a while to complete both the Build and Release job via VSTSAzure DevOps.

 I’m in the process of adding an ARM template to an open source project I’m contributing to.
 All of this was pretty straightforward, until I needed to add some secrets and connection strings to the project.